Pokemon-PythonRed/Pokemon-PythonRed/README.md

 >
 > _

-However, this requires a _lot_ of extra work.
+However, this requires a bit of extra work.
 If the answer is invalid, the question must be asked again.
 Maybe like this:

 ```
 ...
 //variables
 ...
-playerGender = ‘’
+playerGender = ‘’ #var must already exist
 ...

 print(‘Are you a boy or a girl?’)